Westpac Banking Corporation

 An import documentary letter of credit is a formal undertaking by Westpac to pay your supplier, provided they meet the terms and conditions of the documentary credit.

 • We receive the documents from the seller's bank and check to ensure they comply with the terms and conditions of the credit.
-The documents will then be released to you for payment of goods.
+The documents will then be released to you for collection of goods.

 • Internationally accepted rules apply as determined by the International Chamber of Commerce (ICC)